bmitchellcs/fodm_application/README.md

 Please create a streamlit app (https://streamlit.io/) which will allow the user to answer the question, 'For a given crypto asset, what is the relationship between it's price performance and the performance of the crypto market?
 How has that changed over time?
 Begin with beta (https://www.investopedia.com/terms/b/beta.asp)' Let 'crypto market' refer to the total USD value of all crypto assets in the dataset for a given day.

+Find your underlying dataset in the streamlit_app folder.

 ## Submission